Virtual Channel Purification: Comparison between VSP and VCP

 \subsection{Applicability of VSP and VCP}

 Here we follow the same notations outlined in \cref{sec:vcp_err_overall} to consider when is VSP and VCP applicable, respectively.
 We are applying VCP to individual VCP layers, thus we only need to look at the requirement on the individual layers.
-While we want to increase the layer number so that the dominant component per layer becomes the noiseless component, we also want to restrict the layer number so that the number of gates per layer is large compared to the number of CSWAPs per layer $2MN$, to minimise the damages due to CSWAP noise.
+While we want to increase the layer number so that the dominant component per layer becomes the noiseless component, we also want to restrict the layer number so that the number of gates per layer is large compared to the number of \textsc{cswap}s per layer $2MN$, to minimise the damages due to \textsc{cswap} noise.
 We will use $n_c$ to denote the number of (leading) error components in the noise channel.
 In order for VCP to work, we need the identity component to be leading, i.e. $e^{-\lambda/L} > (1-e^{-\lambda/L})/n_c$, which means $\ln (n_c + 1) > \lambda/L$.
 For global depolarising noise where $n_c + 1 = 4^N$, we have $2N\ln(2)> \lambda/L$ as requirement.
 Using $\lambda = DNp$ we have

 as the requirement, where $d = D/L$ is the depth per VCP layer.
-If $p = 0.01$, then we can have $D/L$ up to $60$, which is much more than the depth of the CSWAPs $2M$ for $M = 2$ and thus the number of gates per layer is much larger than the numbers of CSWAPs.
+If $p = 0.01$, then we can have $D/L$ up to $60$, which is much more than the depth of the \textsc{cswap}s $2M$ for $M = 2$ and thus the number of gates per layer is much larger than the numbers of \textsc{cswap}s.
 The restriction on VSP is essentially the same with $L = 1$ and $n_c = 2^N$, i.e. we have

 This places a hard bound on the depth of the circuit for a given gate error rate for VSP, while such depth bound only applies to the individual VCP layers in VCP and we can apply it to circuits of arbitrary depth by simply increasing the number of VCP layers.